kaspanet/kasparov/README.md

 `~/dev/go` to avoid write permission issues.
 It is also recommended to add `$GOPATH/bin` to your `PATH` at this point.

-- Run the following commands to obtain and install kaspad including all dependencies:
+- Run the following commands to obtain and install kasparovd, kasparovsyncd, and the wallet including all dependencies:

 ```bash
 $ git clone https://github.com/kaspanet/kasparov $GOPATH/src/github.com/kaspanet/kasparov